ocean90/preserve-editor-scroll-position/readme.txt

 Tested up to: 3.3-RC1
 Stable tag: 0.1.0

-Recovers the old scoll position in your Editor after saving.
-Either HTML or visuel editor.
+Recovers the old scroll position in your Editor after saving.
+Either HTML or visual editor.

 == Description ==

-Everytime you edit and save a post the page will be reloaded.
-This means all scroll positions will be reseted.
+Every time you edit and save a post the page will be reloaded.
+That means all scroll positions will be reset.
 Not really UX friendly.

-This plugin recovers the old scoll position in your Editor after saving.
-Either HTML or visuel editor.
+This plugin recovers the old scroll position in your Editor after saving.
+Either HTML or visual editor.

 Pretty?
 Then install now.